 Controversies about open access publishing and archiving confront issues of copyright and governmental competition with the private sector.
 Traditional publishers typically charge subscriber fees that fund some of the costs of publishing and distributing hard-copy and/or online journals.
 In contrast, most open access systems charge authors publication fees and give readers free online access to the full text of published and non-published articles or to bibliographic citations.
-Open access publishing is estimated to constitute between 1% and 2% of the scientific journal publishing market, estimated at \$9 billion, annually.

-Supporters of the open access "movement" cite objections to the rising costs of journal subscriptions; peer reviewers' reluctance to do free reviews for journals rapidly escalating in price; rapid technological developments in computing capabilities; and the belief that scientific collaboration, advancement, and utilization will be hastened by free access to citations and articles.
+Supporters of the open access "movement" cite objections to the rising costs of journal subscriptions; peer reviewers' reluctance to do free reviews for journals rapidly escalating in price; and the belief that scientific collaboration, advancement, and utilization will be hastened by free access to citations and articles.
 Traditional subscriber-pays commercial publishers and some scholarly associations object to most open access publishing, saying it may duplicate what publishers sell, weaken the publishing industry, and erode profits.
-Some critics seek to limit free government-run repositories to include only articles and citations from federally sponsored research.
+Some critics seek to limit free governmentrun repositories to include only articles and citations from federally sponsored research.
 Some oppose open access publishers' requirements that charge authors fees in the thousands of dollars to pay the costs of publishing articles.
 Others say that foundation donations that sustain some open access activities are unreliable.

 In 2004, congressional report language mandated that authors funded by the National Institutes of Health (NIH) voluntarily submit within 12 months of publication, copies of their journal articles to NIH's free access database, PubMed Central.
 Many publishers opposed this policy, and a survey shows about a 4% compliance rate by grantees.
 In 2005, congressional report language on H.R.
 3010, signed as P.L.
-109-149, endorsed NIH's new policy to archive peer-reviewed manuscripts and mandated NIH to work with commercial publishers in developing its open access repository, PubChem, to avoid duplication with private efforts.
+109-149, endorsed NIH's new policy to post peer-reviewed manuscripts and also mandated NIH to work with commercial publishers in developing its open access repository, PubChem, to avoid duplication with private efforts.
+In the second session of the 109th Congress, H.R.
+5647, the FY2007 appropriations bill that would fund NIH, reported by the full Committee on Appropriations on June 20, 2006, mandates that all NIH-funded researchers submit electronic versions of final, peer-reviewed manuscripts to PubMed Central within one year of journal publication.
 S. 2104 would require NIH grantees to submit final, peer-reviewed, publisher-accepted versions of manuscripts to PubMed Central within six months of publication.
-S. 2695 would require all federal departments and agencies that invest \$100 million or more annually in research to develop a public access policy requiring that all final manuscripts or articles resulting from federal funding be deposited in a publicly accessible archive within six months of publication.
+S. 2695 would require all federal departments and agencies that invest \$100 million or more annually in research to develop a public access policy requiring all final manuscripts or articles resulting from federal funding to be deposited in a publicly accessible archive within six months of publication.